woodxiang/supreium-headless-gl/README.md

 Interacting with `Xvfb` requires to start it on the background and to execute your `node` program with the DISPLAY environment variable set to whatever was configured when running Xvfb (the default being :99).
 If you want to do that reliably you'll have to start Xvfb from an init.d script at boot time, which is extra configuration burden.
 Fortunately there is a wrapper script shipped with Xvfb known as `xvfb-run` which can start Xvfb on the fly, execute your node program and finally shut Xvfb down.
 Here's how to run it:

     xvfb-run -s "-ac -screen 0 1280x1024x24” <node program>

+### Development
+Because `gl` uses native code, it is a bit more involved to set up than a typical JavaScript npm module.
+Before you can use it, you will need to ensure that your system has the correct dependencies installed.
+To get started, first make sure you have your system dependencies set up (see below), then do the following:

+1. Clone this repo: `git clone git@github.com:stackgl/headless-gl.git`
+1. Switch to the headless gl directory: `cd headless-gl`
+1. Initialize the angle submodule: `git submodule init`
+1. Update the angle submodule: `git submodule update`
+1. Install npm dependencies: `npm install`
+1. Run node-gyp to generate build scripts: `npm run build`

+Once this is done, you should be good to go!
+A few more things

+* To run the test cases, use the command `npm test`, or execute specific by just running it using node.
+* On a Unix-like platform, you can do incremental rebuilds by going into the `build/` directory and running `make`.
+This is **way faster** running `npm build` each time you make a change.

 ## License